Report from the WORLD

 US despite the loss of US aid.

-11. The combined impact of the worldwide implementation of
+11. The combined impact of the worldwide implementation

-seeks to disrupt the unity of people.
-It contributes to multiply
+of terrorism, which seeks to disrupt the unity of people.

-obstacles to the assertion of gender equality and of minorities'
+It contributes to multiply obstacles to the assertion of

-rights.
-We oppose all dictatorships.
+gender equality and of minorities' rights.
+We oppose all

 We, Parliamentarians and Legislators, recognise the specific

-importance in such a context of the present rise of the movements
+importance in such a context of the present rise of the

-against corporate and military globalization, of the workers
+movements against corporate and military globalization,

-international convergences for common actions are being built,
+being tied, international convergences for common actions

-are here being collectivized.
+military world order are here being collectivized.

 12. In South Asia especially, where the Fourth WPF meets,